PhyloStar/Gondi-Dialect-Analysis/README.md

 Another file *gondi_combined_cognates.csv* contains the cognate information given by Taraka Rama (the lead author of the paper).

 Finally the `run.mb` file consists of [MrBayes](http://mrbayes.sourceforge.net/) commands that produce the consensus tree that can be visualized using [FigTree](http://beast.bio.ed.ac.uk/figtree).
 We provide a consensus tree for visualization.
 The tree is a rooted tree and uses Independent Gamma Branch Rates for the purpose of inferring trees.

+##Maps
+The `gondi.kml` file is in the `maps` folder that is useful for the purpose of visualization.